 What does the Bible tell us about God’s timing?

-I read a book where the author compared our knowledge with that of God’s.
+I read a book where the author compared our knowledge with that of God.
 He illustrated it with a big circle on a page with a miniscule dot in the center.

 God’s knowledge and wisdom are far, far greater than ours.
 So when we question God’s timing, we are trying to fit our plans and purposes into God’s far superior timeline.

-Solomon explains in this chapter of Ecclesiastes that there are wonderful things in life countered with things we may not consider “good”, but it is all within God’s plan.
+Solomon explains in this chapter of Ecclesiastes there are wonderful things in life countered with things we may not consider “good”, but it is all within God’s time.

-He has a plan for you.
-And for me.
-The secret in all our life experiences is to be at peace and accept God’s timing.
+He has a plan for you and for me.
+The secret in all our life experiences is to be at peace with His divine purposes and accept God’s timing.
 The alternative?
 Becoming anxious, angry, doubtful, or resentful.

 God is the great I AM who knows our past, present, and future.
 We can trust in God’s timing.